 The MEntr was awarded Outstanding Entrepreneurship Programme Abroad, 2013 by The United States Association of Small Business and Entrepreneurship (USASBE).

 The Master of Entrepreneurship programme

-The MEntr programme is designed for, but not limited too, four main categories of prospective students.
+The MEntr programme is designed for, but not limited to, four main categories of prospective students.

-- Those that have a new venture idea they they wants to test and develop
+- Those who have a new venture idea that they want to test and develop

-- Current business owners that want to develop their entrepreneurial skills too further grow their venture
+- Current business owners who want to develop their entrepreneurial skills to further grow their venture

-- Those that have competed studies across the science, arts and commerce disciplines and are looking to expand their knowledge of business development and entrepreneurship
+- Those who have completed studies across the science, arts and commerce disciplines and are looking to expand their knowledge of business development and entrepreneurship

 - Current employees in the corporate sector looking to develop their entrepreneurial skills for use in existing companies and to increase job prospects

 How the MEntr programme works